Help! I'm Not A Developer!

 First, you need to install two things on your computer:

 A decent text editor.
-I recommend VSCode - it's free, simple enough while still being robust, and includes support for the things we will want to use it for.
+I recommend - it's free, simple enough while still being robust, and includes support for the things we will want to use it for.